 Ninja Foodi Cookbook: There is a cookbook with over 45 recipes to get you started.
 Also included in the back are charts that give you guidelines for cooking with different settings and timing for various foods.

-I have heard from numerous people that the recipes in the book tend to be salty, so use your judgement with the seasoning recommendations.
 I have only tried the Macaroni and Cheese recipe and I have to say it was horrible.
 I even cut way back on the salt and it still was inedible.
 If you make it, leave out the baking soda as I think that was the culprit.
-They added baking soda to preserve the texture of the noodles, but it really gave the whole dish a weird taste.
+They added baking soda to preserve the texture of the noodles, but it really gave the whole dish a weird taste and a strange color.

 If you have tried any of them, please leave us comment with your thoughts on the recipe in the comment section at the bottom of this post.
 That way everyone can share and learn from each other.